Can a Non Profit Be an LLC: Everything You Need to Know

 Some states, such as California will have the necessary forms and instructions available for creating an LLC as well as the steps for forming a nonprofit at the Secretary of State Office.
 Other states may have requirements such as each organization filing articles of incorporation and then form as a nonprofit corporation, as is the case with Kentucky

 If you need help with a nonprofit becoming an LLC, you can post your legal need in UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.